-The accompanying notes are an integral part of these consolidated financial statements.
+The accompanying notes are an integral part of these condensed consolidated interim financial statements.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019 In Canadian dollars, except where noted (audited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED MARCH 31, 2021 AND 2020 In Canadian dollars, except where noted (unaudited)

 1. CORPORATE INFORMATION